swagatchand98/CareConnect-Frontend/README.md

-# Caregiving Web Application
+# care-connect Web Application

-This is the frontend for the Caregiving Platform, built with Next.js and Firebase Authentication.
+This is the frontend for the care-connect Platform, built with Next.js and Firebase Authentication.

 ## Hybrid Authentication Approach